BPM editor

 • To start a new workflow from a template.

-You can choose that option on the hamburger menu.
-Then you can pick up a .pardef file, and save the process or save and publish.
+Click the button, pick up a .pardef file, and save the process or save and publish.
 Soffid will ask you for confirmation, If you confirm, finally, Soffid will import the process definition.
+If you cancel that operation, Soffid will not upload and save the process definition.

 Note that with this option you only can load workflows defined by the BPM editor.

+Allows you to edit a workflow to update it by clicking the process row.
 Then you can update the process definition and save, or save and publish the updates.

+Allows you to delete a workflow.
+Select a process row to enable the delete button.
 When a process is deleted, that process continues to be available to be executed.
-If you want that process is not available, you must disable that process on the Business process definition index page
+If you want that process is not available, you must disable that process on the Business process definition page.

 The action that can be performed in the process are detailed below